fieldtrip/website/example/sample_size.md

 {% include markup/success %}

-Once you are done with this example, you may want to continue reading this [example on estimating and reporting the sample size following a cluster-based test](/example/effectsize).
+Once you are done with this example, you may want to continue reading this [example on estimating and reporting the effect size following a cluster-based test](/example/effectsize).

 {% include markup/end %}